Can you guarantee better email deliverability?

 No deliverability guru or ESP in the world has a magic light switch they can flip to ensure 100% deliverability.
 The good news is that the strategies mentioned above are the same ones you can use to reach more inboxes.
 By keeping up with great email practices, you’ll be on the path to success.

-And if you’re already a big sender and looking for some extra guidance on best practices, talk to us about our managed service, which comes with a dedicated technical account manager (like me) who keeps an eye on your email reputation and deliverability.
+I you’re already a big sender and looking for some extra guidance on best practices, talk to us about our Deliverability service, which comes with a dedicated technical account manager (like me) who keeps an eye on your email reputation and deliverability.